Geborgen/nordic-souls/README.md

 - [Credits and Thanks](#credits-and-thanks)

 > [!IMPORTANT]
-> This list **requries** the complete Anniversary Edition upgrade.
+> This list **requires** the complete Anniversary Edition upgrade.
 This means that you must *purchase* the AE upgrade/DLC from Steam.

 ## Preamble